From: The War Correspondent

 cantering through the back lanes of Dublin;

-take an Irish landlord’s ruinous estate,
+an Irish landlord’s ruinous estate,

 elaborate pagodas from a Chinese Delftware dish